opalj/opal/README.markdown

 # Overview
 BAT is a Scala library written in Scala 2.9.x for analyzing Java Bytecode.

-BAT's primary focus is on providing different representations of Java Bytecode to support a project's special needs.
+BAT provides different representations of Java Bytecode to support a project's special needs.
 BAT generally supports Java 6 class files and contains preliminary support for Java 7 as of Jan.
 2012.

 Currently, four representations are provided/are supported: